neocoaster/react-native-boilerplate/README.md

 - Apple Distribution (for the App)
 - iOS App Provisioning Profile (for the App)

-In order to create a certificate we need to create a .cer file is a security file provided by a third party Certificate Authority, used to validate you are who you say you are.
+In order to create a certificate we need to create a .cer file, which is a security file provided by a third party Certificate Authority, used to validate you are who you say you are.
 Certificates are needed to upload to TestFlight for the same reason.

 #### Create a .cer File
 - Open your Keychain